liebki/PySecurity/README.md

 2. **Fetching Domain Registrar and Contact Information**: Uses the IANA RDAP service to retrieve registrar details and contact information for a given domain.
 3. **UrlHaus URL Check**: Check a url, domain, IP or whatever against the database of UrlHaus.
 4. **IP information retrieval**: Get a few informations about any IP-address
+5. **Shodan CVE Database**: Get informations about CVEs, get the newest or used exploits.

 ## Features